 The Company owns and leases additional properties domestically and internationally for the sale and distribution of its products, including properties in the United States, Australia, Canada, Japan, Korea, the United Kingdom, China, and India.

-In addition, the Company has over 30 retail locations in Japan for the sale of Callaway-branded products, and it has 15 retail locations in the United States for the sale of its TravisMathew-branded products.
-The lease terms for these facilities expire between June 2023 and January 2030.
-The Company also has over 150 additional retail locations throughout Europe and China for the sale of its Jack Wolfskin-branded products.
+In Japan, the Company has over 15 retail locations in Japan for the sale of Callaway-branded products, and during 2020 opened 3 retail locations for the sale of Jack Wolfskin-branded products and one retail location for the sale of TravisMathew-branded products.
+The lease terms for these facilities expire between February 2021 and March 2027.